Mrcubix/RelativeModeArea/README.md

 # Relative Mode Area

-This plugin will allow you to define area within which you need need to place your finger to move the cursor.
+This plugin will allow you to define area within which you need need to place your pen, Absolute mouse or finger to move the cursor.

 ## Dependencies

 - [OpenTabletDriver 0.6.4.0](https://github.com/OpenTabletDriver/OpenTabletDriver)

+### For Touch only

 - [OTD.EnhancedOutputMode](https://github.com/Mrcubix/OTD.EnhancedOutputMode)

 ## Installation

+### Pen & Mouse only

+Drag the zip file inside hte Plugin Manager or `File` > `Install Plugin...`

+### Pen, Mouse & Touch

 Place the dll for this plugin in the same folder as OTD.EnhancedOutputMode.Lib.dll (in the same folder where OpenTabletDriver Installed OTD.EnhancedOutputMode).